 Perfectly grilled sweetcorn looks fabulous.
-Vibrant yellow colour with a soft buttery sheen and that ever so slight char to the surface, just writing about it and I want to eat some right now.
+The vibrant yellow colour with a soft buttery sheen and that ever so slight char to the surface, just writing about it and I want to eat some right now.

-I've done my grilled sweetcorn recipe with a garlic and parsley butter there's plenty of options.
-But don't stop there, if you like a little spice for example then try my chilli sweetcorn recipe, just read below how to perfectly grill sweetcorn and then substitute chilli butter for my garlic and parsley butter.
+I've done my grilled sweetcorn recipe with a garlic and parsley butter but there's plenty of other options to try.
+If you like a little spice for example then try my chilli sweetcorn recipe, just read below how to perfectly grill sweetcorn and then substitute chilli butter for my garlic and parsley butter.

 It's very simple.
 First set your barbecue up for 2 zone cooking (so you can do indirect cooking and then switch to direct cooking without any hassle).
 If you're not familiar with these terms then use my beginners guide to barbecue to help you on your way.